Exploring dykes

 If it looks like a dyke…

 For many years I have travelled along Cottonmill Lane towards Napsbury Lane*.
-There is a marked depression/ gulley visible on the left (North) side of the golf course about 100 yards before the Napsbury Lane roundabout. (photo below) It continues across the golf course, until it meets the steep sided valley leading to the Ver.
+There is a marked depression/ gulley visible on the left (North) side of the golf course about 100 yards before the Napsbury Lane roundabout. (photos below) It continues northwards across the golf course, until it meets the steep sided valley leading to the Ver.

 I wondered if it was just my imagination.
 Could I find any evidence of it on old maps?